sixtyandme logo

 Welcome to Unretirement

 Retirement is not a one-way street.
 You can “un-retire” at any time.
-You can go back to work part-time.
-You can find a new way to work.
-You can create new ways to earn income – in person or online.
+This can mean going back to work part-time or finding a new way to work.
+You can also create new ways to earn income – in person or online.

 Thanks to modern healthcare, we are living longer – often well into our 90s – despite chronic and infectious diseases.
 Hitting our 60s is no longer a one-way ticket out of the working world.
 We can move back and forth between retirement and un-retirement as often as we want to.
 That’s good for us – with health, wealth and social benefits – and that’s good for the economy.
 Think job creation, consumer spending and innovation.